 Bronchiolitis affects one in three babies under one year old (NHS GOSH, 2016).
-It’s almost always caused by a viral infection (NHS Choices, 2015).
+It’s almost always caused by a viral infection (NHS, 2018).
 Bronchiolitis causes inflammation of the small airways in the lungs that are called the bronchioles.
-This makes it more difficult to breathe (Morethanacold, 2016).
+This makes it more difficult to breathe (More Than a Cold, 2016).

 What are the symptoms of bronchiolitis?

 Children will usually have a dry and persistent raspy cough, a blocked or runny nose, rapid or noisy breathing and a mildly raised temperature.
+The illness usually starts with a mild runny nose or cough, develops over three to five days and then gradually gets better, usually lasting about 10 to 14 days (NHS GOSH,2016).
 They might find it difficult to feed.